mattrussi/gitlab-com-runbooks/docs/gitaly/gitaly-repository-corruption.md

 ## Why does this happen?

 For all we know commits and git objects themselves are not lost, but in some cases refs getting updated might result in them getting stored as an empty file.
-It is likely, that gitaly wants to update the ref, but dones not sync the content to disk before having the host fail, so the file containing the ref was corrupted in the process.
+It is likely, that gitaly wants to update the ref, but did not sync the content to disk before having the host fail, so the file containing the ref was corrupted in the process.

 Objects are fine (with errors being detectable that is) as they are hashed, and `fsync()`ed by git (https://gitlab.com/gitlab-org/gitaly/-/issues/1727), but refs are not.
 Not even when updated via `git update-ref`.

 ## Detecting corruption

 When viewing a project's main site returns 5xx errors, it might have been a victim of corruption.
-To confirm, double check with this dashboard https://log.gprd.gitlab.net/goto/5d10a91b65b89df295d089f1bd5f8a52 (internal).
+To confirm, double check with [this dashboard](https://log.gprd.gitlab.net/goto/5d10a91b65b89df295d089f1bd5f8a52) (internal).
 If it appears there, it has at least parts of it's refs corrupted.
 Any curruption will only surface here if there is traffic on that project.
 It might get picked up during housekeeping, but then additional damage is done.

 ## Before you start